Viewing and Handling Baseline Check Results

 - After the repair is complete, click Verify on the Affected Servers tab page to verify the result.

-- Currently, baseline checks are not supported for Windows OSs.
+- Currently, baseline verification is not supported for Windows OSs.

 - The agent status of the target server must be online.